Easy Ways to Detect Air Leaks

 - Make sure siding is aligned accurately with windows and chimneys

-Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, hire a professional.
-Experts can complete a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for maximum energy efficiency.
-Contact Sunbeam Service Experts Heating & Air Conditioning in Buffalo for a professional energy assessment at 716-427-6807.
+Conducting your own energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, hire a professional.
+Experts can complete a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for greater energy efficiency.
+Contact Sunbeam Service Experts in Buffalo for a professional energy assessment at 716-427-6807.